rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 an active member of the Society.
 The petitioner must provide their reasoning for impeachment before receiving signatures.
-Should a petition receive two thirds of the signatures of all active members, it may be presented to the Primary Officers or to the Office Advisor to begin the impeachment process.
+Should a petition receive two thirds of the signatures of all active members, it may be presented to the Primary Officers or to the Academic Advisor to begin the impeachment process.
 The Primary Officer in question may not interfere or delay this process in any way, not can they operate in their position during this time.